Skip to content

 By default, when you select this option, Supabase will return an object with:

-• the number of items returned (the count), and
+• The number of items returned (the count), and

-• the list of items (the data)
+• The list of items (the data)

 Add count of items returned by Supabase